 - Relaxation Techniques.
-Learn about mindfulness, meditation and breathing techniques.
+Learn about mindfulness, meditation, and breathing techniques.
 They are great ways to reduce your anxiety.

 - Seek professional help.
 The best course of action is to deal with the root cause of your fear.
 Unless you do this, you will always fear trips to the dentist.
 Do you really want to continue having to psych yourself up for every visit?

-How Your Affinity Team Can Help
+How Affinity Contemporary Dentistry Can Help

 To put you more at ease during your visit, we offer aromatherapy, warmed lavender-scented neck wraps, weighted blankets, noise-canceling headphones so you can either listen to music or watch a movie on our ceiling-mounted televisions.
-For those that need something more, we also offer nitrous oxide, or “laughing gas” and several other sedation options.
+For those that need something more, we also offer nitrous oxide, or “laughing gas,” and several other sedation options.
 We provide many options to create a calm and relaxing environment, and we take the time to truly listen and address our patient’s needs.
-To further reduce your stress, we explain what to expect before and during your visit with us, and ensure that you feel like we are partners in achieving your optimum oral health.
+To further reduce your stress, we explain what to expect before and during your visit with us and ensure that you feel like we are partners in achieving your optimum oral health.

 Affinity Patient Comfort Menu